M0PZT’s Online Shack

 Aerials include:

-In recent years, I’ve enjoyed operating portable in order to make the most of a better location.
-I’ll typically use a 40m Doublet for HF, a home-made Slim-Jim on 2m FM, a 5ele yagi for SSB, plus simple dipoles for 4m+6m.
+If I’m out portable, then I’ll typically be using a 40m Doublet for HF, a home-made Slim-Jim on 2m FM, a 5ele yagi for SSB, plus simple dipoles for 4m+6m.
 Portable logging via my own tabLog Android app.

 How are the bands?
 I often use the NOAA website to see how HF is looking – if there’s a colourful “splodge” (what I like to call a Jackson Pollock) on the map then things may not be good.
 The Solar Levels here also give a good indication as to conditions.